padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 #### Sample surface types using point feature collections

    In many real-world applications, the analyst conducts field surveys to identify the various dominant surface types in the study area.
 GPS is used to collect the locations of the sampled land cover or land use.
 In the absence of field data, an image (usually a higher resolution) can be used for desktop sampling of the land cover types.
-This approach was used in this activity. <br>
+This approach was used in this activity, combining the Sentinel-2 imagery and high resolution Google satellite base imagery obtained from Airbus and other sources . <br>

-   We would collect sample points for water.
-First, visualise the image as a true colour composite.
+   We would collect sample pixels or points for the cover classes in the imagery using randomisation approach.
+This is to ensure every pixel has equal chance of selection, and once the pixels are selected the analysts or experts (in this case you) will manually label them.
+However, before we start the random sampling of reference pixels or points, let's first visualise the image as a true colour composite.
+Your results may be similar to the one below.
+The Google base layer is not part of the image; it's just a background map.

 ##### Visualise the true colour composite of S2 imagery